shraddha510/os-p3/devlog.md

 The issue right now is almost everything works except when i test it and this issue arises:

 when i create two separate files, i can't access the first file.

+Steps"
+Add debug statements to verify magic number and header fields during file creation (`create_btree`) and file opening (`open_btree`).
+Test the modified code to identify root causes of file-related issues.
+Record results for further analysis.

+#### Reflections:
+Added debug outputs to `btree.c` in relevant locations for header validation.
+Moving to test changes in the next session.

+solution:
+corrected header initialization in create_btree made sure the header is read and validated against the expected magic number before considering the file valid. made sure that there was proper cache clearing on file wwitch

+### UPDATE

+I can now modify multiple files but i am now having an issue where after that if i add more entries it clears the entire thing.